 Are You Ready?
 Let’s Get Started!

 The AIA can help make your internship a success by providing resources, information, and supplementary education.
-We can also provide assistance in finding a mentor and a nationwide network of Architect Licensing Advisor who educate and aid interns at state, regional, and local levels.
+We can also provide assistance in finding a mentor and a nationwide network of Architect Licensing Advisors who educate and aid interns at state, regional, and local levels.